Preslav Borukov: Etar Veliko Tarnovo

 After his contract expired in June 2020, Borukov returned to Bulgaria to sign a one-year contract with Etar.
 Borukov quickly became the leading player of the Boyars, scoring the club's first goal of the season against his former side Levski Sofia in a 2–1 defeat.
 By the end of 2020, he scored 6 goals, provided 1 assist and won 1 penalty, with which he participated directly in 8 of the 11 goals for Etar in total until the end of 2020.

 He has been selected twice as a Player of the Match, 1 time as a Player of the Round and has been included several times in the Team of the Round and in the Top 5 Forwards of the Round in efbet League.
-At the "Footballer of the Year" ceremony for 2020 in Bulgaria, he was ranked on the 5th place for the most progressive player by the vote of the journalists.
+At the "Footballer of the Year" ceremony for 2020 in Bulgaria, he was ranked on the 5th place for the best progressing player by the vote of the journalists.
 According to the world's most prestigious football statistics organization, InStat, Borukov is placed 6th in terms of effectiveness among all U21 forwards in Europe.

 During the winter transfer window, he was close to sign for Slovan Liberec, but the move fell apart.